B-Curtis/hudlu-class-one/README.md

 # hudlu-class-one
-Repository for the first Hudl U git class
-The first homework is going in the repo
+Repository for the first Hudl U git class and the first homework is going in the repo